Happy Money Personal Loan Review 2023

 - Only one applicant per application – so no co-signers or joint applications.

-For most applicants, these Payoff quirks won't pose a problem.
+For most applicants, these Happy Money quirks won’t pose a problem.

-As of this writing, the Payoff Loan is not yet available in Massachusetts, Mississippi, Nebraska, Nevada, and West Virginia.
+As of this writing, the Happy Money Loan is not yet available in Massachusetts, Mississippi, Nebraska, Nevada, and West Virginia.

 Well, P2P lenders don’t lend their own money.
 Instead, they introduce willing borrowers to willing lenders.
 The latter are individual investors who hope to make a better return by lending directly to another consumer than they can get from so-called high-yield savings accounts and the like.